 There is no such guarantee in a tech-enabled service business.

 A tech-enabled service firm’s metrics are either difficult or impossible to track.
-Hence, lack of data makes informed decision-making difficult.
+Hence, the lack of data makes informed decision-making difficult.

 Economic vs. Temporal Efficiency